Skip to content

 That initial call is important not only for the customer but also for B2B sales reps.

-They'll ask a couple of qualifying questions to see if their product will be a good fit for the prospect.
+They’ll ask a couple of qualifying questions to determine whether their product is a good fit for the prospect.
+Then, they’ll answer any questions the prospect has while steering them toward a purchasing decision.

 “No lead should go past your qualification stage if it doesn't meet the criteria of your next best client."